atsaloli/cicd/01_92-deploy-using-ssh.md

 ### Set up trust
 #### Deploy to Stage via SSH

-Add the public keys of Stage to `gitlab-runner`'s host keys database, so it does question the authenticity of Stage and ask "Are you sure you want to continue connecting (yes/no)?"
+Add the public keys of Stage to `gitlab-runner`'s host keys database, so it does not question the authenticity of Stage and ask "Are you sure you want to continue connecting (yes/no)?"

 ```bash